palmerst/cas741_sp/README.md

-# Project Name
+# Speciation Diagram Generator

-Developer Name:
+Developer Name: Steven Palmer

-This project is a reimplementation of ...
+This project is a reimplementation of "Solution of simultaneous chemical equilibria in heterogeneous systems: implementation in Matlab" by D. Scott Smith

 The folders and files for this project are as follows:

 Doc - Documentation for the project
-Code - Implementation
+ReferenceMaterial - Project references and supplementary information src - Implementation
-…